s-ccs/paper-UnfoldMakie/typst/main.typ

 = Statement of need

-`UnfoldMakie.jl` is a Julia package for visualization of electroencephalography (EEG), with a focus on event-related potentials (ERPs), especially regression-ERPs (rERPs).
-It can accompany Unfold.jl @ehinger2019unfold, a toolbox for regression-ERP analysis, but is also a standalone tool and independent of Unfold.jl).
-The package is mainly based on the following packages: Makie.jl  @danisch2021makie and AlgebraOfGraphics.jl for visualization, Unfold.jl for regressions, Topoplots.jl for interpolation of topoplots.

-UnfoldMakie.jl fills the gap as one of the only dedicated EEG visualization libraries with a focus on speed, ease of use, customization and detailed documentation.
-At the same time, it still allows explorative analysis (zooming/panning) and vector graphics with publication-ready figures.
-This is achieved by the modularity of Makie.jl, which allows switching between two backends: CPU-supported vector graphics CairoMakie.jl and GPU-supported interactive GLMakie.jl and WGLMakie.jl.
+`UnfoldMakie.jl` is a Julia package for visualization of electroencephalography (EEG) data, with a focus on event-related potentials (ERPs) and regression-ERPs (rERPs). `UnfoldMakie.jl` fills a gap as one of the only dedicated EEG visualization libraries and offers ease of use, customization, speed, and detailed documentation.
+It allows for both explorative analysis (zooming/panning) and export to publication-ready vector graphics.
+This is achieved via multiple backends of `Makie.jl` @danisch2021makie: vector graphics with `CairoMakie.jl`, GPU-accelerated interactive graphics with `GLMakie.jl` and the browser-based `WGLMakie,jl`.

-Anyone who works with EEG, MEG, ERP, iEEG or other time-series data is a target audience of this package.

 In an earlier study @mikheev2024art, we asked novice and expert practitioners for insights into their ERP visualization practices.
-The result of this user study were used to improve UnfoldMakie.jl.
+The results of this survey were used to develop and improve `UnfoldMakie.jl`.
+Further, `UnfoldMakie.jl` is agnostic (independent) of any specific analysis framework, but it nicely accompanies the rERP analysis package `Unfold.jl` @ehinger2019unfold.

+The target audience of this package is anyone working with EEG, MEG, ERP, iEEG or other time-series data.

 = Functionality

-UnfoldMakie.jl has the following benefits over other ERP visualization toolboxes:
-- Fast on first run.
-Julia allows to plot complex figures fast.
-For instance, it is able to plot one figure with 50 topoplots in 1.9 seconds (1.6 sec with DelaunayMesh interpolation), which is 18 times faster, compared to MATLAB.
-Although, it is slower than MNE by 1 second. #footnote[The measurements were done by using BenchmarkTools.jl. @BenchmarkTools.jl-2016 Be aware that results of benchmarking tools can vary each run and depends on a OS, package environment, etc.]
-- Fast updating.
-The main advantage of Julia is the speed with which the numbers are updated.
-UnfoldMakie.jl can create and save a gif file with 50 timestamps 1.7 times faster than MNE.
-- Highly customizable.
-Modularity of Makie.jl allows creating functions that can be combined with each other.
-This encourages the creation of new complex plot types.
+`UnfoldMakie.jl` excels in various fields:
+- Focused. `UnfoldMakie.jl` focuses exclusively on visualizing (r)ERPs, unlike other toolboxes such as `EEGLAB`, `FieldTrip`, `Brainstorm`, or `MNE`.
+This makes it easier to understand, use, and maintain the package in the future.
 - Customizable.
-The majority of EEG researchers preferred flexibility of coding as the most important feature of the tool.
-That's why we gave users the flexibility to customize different aspects of the plot.
+The majority of EEG researchers perceive the flexibility of coding as the most important feature of the EEG toolbox @mikheev2024art.
+Consequently, users `UnfoldMakie.jl` have great flexibility in customizing most aspects of the plots, such as colors, line styles, and axis decorations.
+- Combining plots.
+The layout system for subplots in `Makie.jl` makes it easy to combine and align various plot types.
+- Flexible mapping.
+With `AlgebraOfGraphics.jl`, it is easy to map conditions, groups, channels, or other features, to a large variety of aesthetics like linestyle, color, marker and others.
+It works similar to the popular R package `ggplot2`.
+- Flexible data input.
+All functions support basic `Arrays` and tidy `DataFrames`.
+- Fast.
+Julia and `Makie.jl` allows fast plotting of figures with very complex layout.
+As an example, it is able to plot one figure with 50 topoplots in 1.9 seconds (1.6 sec with DelaunayMesh interpolation), which is ~20 times faster, compared to `EEGLAB`.
+Although, the Python-based `MNE` is faster by one second. #footnote[The measurements were done by using `BenchmarkTools.jl`. @BenchmarkTools.jl-2016 Be aware that results of benchmarking can vary each run and depends on a OS, package environment, other processes running on computer etc.]
+- Faster updating. `Makie.jl` is incredibly fast at updating figures, which is beneficial for developing interactive tools and creating animations. `UnfoldMakie.jl` can create and save a topoplot gif file with 50 frames in 1.7 times less time than `MNE`.
+- Interactive.
+Several plots in our package have interactive features.
+They are supported by `Observables.jl`, which allows for fast data exchange and quick plot updating.
+- Scientific color maps.
+According to our previous study @mikheev2024art, 40% of EEG researchers are not aware of the issue of perceptually non-uniform color maps. `UnfoldMakie.jl` uses scientific color maps throughout.
 - Documented.
-Extensive documentation with many usage examples and docstrings for each important function is very helpful for users to understand the code.
+There is extensive documentation with many usage examples and docstrings.
-- Interactive.
-Several plots in our package are interactive and use Observables.jl, which allows for fast updating of the underlying data.
-- Scientific color maps by default.
-According to our earlier study @mikheev2024art, 40% of EEG researchers do not know about scientific color maps.
-We set up scientific color maps by default.
-- Minimalist.
-Unlike MNE, UnfoldMakie.jl focuses exclusively on visualizing (r)ERPs, making it easier to understand and maintain.

 #figure(